vonAffenfels/soccerbowl/README.md

     - Nothing

 ##### Fill

-Fills the complete display with the specific color
+Client has filled its complete viewport with one color

-Direction:

-    Server => Client

 Arguments:

     - Color color
         - Byte red
         - Byte green